iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 When I visit the book index page,
 I see a link that allows me to add a new book.
 When I click that link, I am taken to a new book path.
-I can add a new book through a form, including the book's title, author(s), and number of pages in the book.
+I can fill in a form to add a new book.
+The form includes the following items:
+- title
+- year book was published
+- number of pages (0 or higher)
+- image of the book cover (optional, can be left blank)
+- a list of authors (see notes below)

 When I submit the form, I am taken to that book's show page.

 Book titles should be converted to Title Case before saving.